MIT-LAE/IdealGases.jl/docs/src/benchmark.md

 ## [Performance](@id performance)

 In general calculating the thermodynamic properties of a mixture scales with the number of constituent species.
-The key feature of `IdealGases.jl` is the ability to represent a mixture of gases as a single `composite_species` which can provide noticable performance improvements.
+The key feature of `IdealGasThermo.jl` is the ability to represent a mixture of gases as a single `composite_species` which can provide noticable performance improvements.

 Below is an example.
 We first create a function that sets the gas temp 100 times and calculates $c_p$, $h$, $\phi$, and $dc_p/dT$.
 We do this so that